reimagined/resolve/docs/modules/admin.md

 yarn module-admin read-models reset ShoppingList
 ```

-The default URL that **module-admin** uses to access an application's API is `http://localhost:3000/api`.
-Use the `--api-url` option to specify another URL:
+The default URL that the CLI tool uses to access an application's API is `http://localhost:3000/api`.
+Use the `--api-url` option to specify other URL:

 ```bash
 yarn module-admin --api-url "https://127.0.0.1:2000/api" read-models reset ShoppingList